republik/plattform/src/components/CommentTeaser/docs.md

 - `createdAt`: The comment's creation timestamp.
 - `timeago`: A function that renders a human-readable version of `createdAt`.
 - `newPage`: Whether to display a "new page" icon.
+- `focus`: Adds a background to the teaser
 - `Link`: A Next.js like `<Link />` component, receiving these props:
   - `commentId`: string
   - `displayAuthor`: object